SantoriniDave.com

 Best for: food lovers, Borough Market, The Shard, London Bridge Station, and Tower Bridge walks.

-This area is technically a mix of Bankside and London Bridge, but it is essential for a South Bank search.
-The area is excellent for food, views, and transport.
+This area is technically a mix of Bankside, Borough, and London Bridge, but it is essential for any South Bank hotel search.
+It is excellent for food, views, and transport.
 Borough Market is one of the best food stops in London, The Shard offers spectacular city views, and London Bridge Station has Tube and rail connections across the city and to Gatwick.
-I always suggest staying here if you want to be in the middle of London’s best food scene.
+Stay here if you want the South Bank experience with better food and a more grown-up city feel.

 Recommended hotels: